 Picture the boll of a cotton plant.
 It looks like a ball of white cotton candy until you start to pull it apart.
 Then you will see about 250,000 fibers.
 When determining the quality of cotton, it is the length of the fibers, referred to as the staple, that determines the quality of the cotton.

-- Extra-Long Staple Fiber: 1 3/8 inches to 2 inches long and is the finest quality.
+- Extra-Long Staple Fiber: 1-3/8 inches to two inches long and is the finest quality.

 - American Upland: Known for its shorter-length staple fibers and is the most commonly used cotton found in sheets.
 American Upland cotton has a rougher feel to it, and it is the least expensive of the other cotton.
 When a label reads, "100 percent cotton," it most likely made with American Upland.

 - Pima: Known for strength and durability.
 It is a long-staple cotton fiber that produces a super soft weave and a subtle sheen.
 It is high-quality cotton with an average cost of around $200 or more per set.

 - Supima: The trademark name used when a product is made with American-grown Pima.

 - Egyptian Cotton: The highest quality cotton.
 It is the finest and longest staple, producing luxuriously soft, yet extremely durable sheets.
 At one time, Egyptian cotton sheets were sold primarily in the more expensive stores, but today you can find them in most linen departments.